 If you are not able to physically visit a museum.
 And, you need ideas and resources for arts integration lessons.
 You can make a point of visiting them online.
 Most museums have websites where you can search, access and often download images.
 (The National Gallery of Art, any of the Smithsonian museums and the Walters Art Museum, for example, have digitized their collections and allow you to download artwork as .jpeg files and save them on your own computers.)
 What is even better is that many art museums have developed excellent resources and lessons for integrating content curriculum with visual arts.
 You can find lessons, interactive sites and teaching kits for integrating art in science, math, social studies, and language arts classrooms.

-Here are some go-to museum sites to find content specific creative thinking strategies, ideas and resources:
+Here are some go-to museum sites to find content specific creative thinking activities, ideas and resources:

 National Gallery of Art (DC)